Elevata

 Choose Founders or Portfolio

-Founders is the $1,000 path for eligible startups without an Activate Provider.
-Portfolio is the up-to-$100,000 path for startups associated with a provider and requires a valid Org ID entered exactly as provided.
+Founders starts at $1,000 for eligible startups without an Activate Provider; selected participants may qualify for up to $5,000.
+Portfolio offers up to $200,000 for startups associated with a provider and requires a valid Org ID entered exactly as provided.

 Review and submit